BernyRamirez/hash/cl3w28raj00xs2knv0rf45pz3.md

 | [Download](https://code.visualstudio.com/Download) |

-My recomendation goes to Visual Studio Code to be used as the prefered Code Editor.
+My recommendation goes to Visual Studio Code to be used as the preferred Code Editor.

 The following are the Extensions I recommend to install: